niiccoo2/doitnow/README.md

 ## Do Now Autograder

 This project was made to help with grading over 1,000 assignments every month.
+(Last updated on 01-08-2025)

 ![Photo showing the program asking if you wat to skip a day.](./Readme%20Assets/Screenshot%202025-01-08%2010.57.12%20AM.png)